UK PM Johnson warns EU over Brexit trade talks: back down or it's no-deal | Politics

 Both sides cast the meeting as a chance to unlock the stalled trade talks but acknowledge there is a danger that there may be no trade deal in place when Britain finally leaves the EU's orbit on Dec.
 31. Johnson said Brussels wanted the United Kingdom to comply with new EU laws in the future or be automatically punished, and was insisting it give up sovereign control over British fishing waters.

 "I don't believe that those are terms that any prime minister of this country should accept," Johnson told the British parliament to cheers from lawmakers in his Conservative Party.
-Johnson said "a good deal" could still be done if the EU scrapped its demands, but Britain would prosper with or without a trade deal.
+Johnson said "a good deal" could still be done if the EU scrapped its demands, but Britain would prosper with or without a trade deal, a phrase he repeated as he left for Brussels.

-A British government source said a deal may not be possible, as did EU chief Brexit negotiator Michel Barnier.
+A British government source said a deal may not be possible, as did EU chief Brexit negotiator Michel Barnier and a French official.
+"The probability of a no-deal is increasing," the French official said.
 Britain formally left the EU in January, but has since been in a transition period during which it remains in the EU single market and customs union, meaning that rules on trade, travel and business have stayed the same.

 That ends on Dec.
 31. If by then there is no agreement to protect around $1 trillion in annual trade from tariffs and quotas, businesses on both sides will suffer.
 NO-DEAL FEARS